jracevedob/Post-Shannon-SDR/Installation/README.md

 <img alt="USRP N310" src="https://github.com/jracevedob/Post-Shannon-SDR/blob/main/Installation/N310isoExplode.png" width="800">
 </p>

-The software stack for programming Ettus Research Devices in conjunction with GNU Radio is mainly composed by applications based on Python wrappers of C++ functions.
+The software stack for programming Ettus Research Devices in conjunction with GNU Radio is mainly composed by applications based on Python wrappers of C++ signal processing functions.
 Those applications run on top of operating systems that establish communication with the hardware through drivers.

 For the utilization of the USRP N310 together with GNURadio in GNU-Linux Ubuntu 20.04, it is necessary to install the following dependencies and packages: